Frankasaurus/frankasaurus.github.io/content/Campaigns/SukkelBerg Campaign 3/Notes/Player notes - Herman - Melle.md

 - **How does Herman's Oath work?**
 	- His Oath is to himself.
 He has unknowingly made himself a Conduit for the Celestial planes, and is using that energy to become holy.
 If he is ever to diverge from his Path as a Glory Oath'd Paladin, he will fall ill.
 - **What Guild was Herman part of?**
 	-  The Guild of Interstate Commerce, also known as the *Pursuit of the Owl* ('Gilde Uilstreven').
 Here he was a 'Silver Tongued' dealmaker.
-This is the guild that also extradited him and the other [[Hex Circulum]] members to [[Cogastr]].
+This is the guild that also extradited him and the other [[Sept Circulum]] members to [[Cogastr]].
 - **Which house killed his family?**
 	- House Valkier, known for holding a grudge, but also some of the most powerful people in [[Elivestr]].
 Their bloodline has supplied the city with the most famed and well-respected bookkeepers and lawmakers.
 - **What was his Daughter planning?**